 (Note: all the previous publications in the comparing processes category are listed on the right-hand side.
-Select "Return to Categories" to go to the page with all publications sorted by category.
-Select this link for information on the SPC for Excel software.)
+Select “Publications” to go to the SPC Knowledge Base homepage Select this link for information on the SPC for Excel software.)

 Sometimes there is a need to compare processes to see if they are the same or they are different.
 The question you should ask is the same or different with respect to what?
 Two basic ways processes can differ are in terms of the average and the amount of variation.
 The Levene’s test is used to evaluate if multiple processes have the same (equal) variances.
 It is answering the question: